Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Projectiles can now have customizable trajectories.
   - `Trajectory` should not be combined with original game's projectile trajectory logics (`Arcing`, `ROT` or `Inviso`).
   - `Trajectory.DetonationDistance` can be used to customize the minimum distance the projectile must be from target for it to automatically detonate.
-Default value depends on trajectory type.

 #### Straight trajectory